How We Rate Farm Lenders

 Editorial questions and corrections: editorial@acrecompass.com

 If you are a lender or lender representative with a factual correction, please include documentation supporting the correction.
 We will review all factual correction requests within 5 business days and will update content and publish a correction note if warranted.
-We will not engage with requests to improve scores or remove negative findings; we will promptly correct genuine factual errors.

-Have you recently closed an agricultural loan with a lender we review?
-Your real-world experience — good or bad — helps us improve our coverage.
 If your experience differed significantly from what our review describes, we want to hear about it.
 Reader experience data is one of four sources we use to score lenders.